marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 ```

 Maybe you also don't want to keep the last quiz question image.
-If not, enhance the img computed property and check if the stage is result.
+If not, enhance the `image()` computed property and check if the stage is result.

 ```javascript
 // ...